 Vaccines can also lead to reductions in your annual healthcare costs, as being healthy means fewer sick days and less money spent on various healthcare remedies.
 Plus, vaccines help to lower the risk of other life-threatening ailments; for instance, both HPV and hepatitis B can increase your risk of cancer.

 The next time you need a vaccination or just a booster shot, you can always head to a CareWell Urgent Care location.
 Located across the Eastern seaboard, CareWell offers annual vaccinations for every member of your family, with a huge emphasis on flu shots.
-You can even book an appointment online to get in and out of the door in almost no time.
+You can even save an spot online to get in and out of the door in almost no time.